yogender-singh-ys/NYSE-Stocks-App/README.md

 # Overview
-This app displays NYE stocks value in `RecyclerView` allows to add, delete and graphically show historic data.
-Support multiple language and  shows stock data in Android Widget.
+This app displays NYSE stocks value in `RecyclerView` allows to add, delete and graphically show historic data.
+Support multiple languages and  shows stock data in Android Widget.
 Pulls stocks once every hour after the app has been opened.

 # Features